NondairyDig/rootkite/README.md

 ![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)
 ## Description

 Rootkite is a rootkit written for the Linux kernel as a kernel module.
-It is designed with the purpose of altering functions and user functionality to hide files, processes, grant root access to any process, and block system rebooting.
+It is designed to alter functions and user functionality to hide files, processes, grant root access to any process, and block system rebooting.
 The rootkit is controlled through the controller.c file by interacting with the device file exported on the path /dev/controller.

 **Warning**: Rootkits are powerful tools with potentially harmful consequences.
 They can be used for malicious purposes, and their use is generally considered unethical and against system security principles.
 This rootkit is provided for educational purposes only.
 Do not use it on any system without proper authorization, and always respect the laws and policies governing software use in your region.